mvilrokx/autd-js-front-end-dev-guide/chapter-3/README.md

 $ npm run build
 ```

 This should have created the transpiled version of ```app.js``` in the ```dist``` folder.
-If you open up that file you will see it looks exactly the same as the source file because we have not used any ES2015 features, so Babel did not have to transform any of our source code (don't worry, it soon will).
+If you open up that file you will see it looks exactly the same as the source file, with the exception of having added ```"use strict";```.
+This is because we have not used any ES2015 features yet, so Babel did not have to transform any of our source code (don't worry, it soon will).

-## Setup a Simple Webserver (mandatory)
+## Setup a Simple Web server (mandatory)
 You can now try to open up the ```index.html``` file in your browser, but nothing will happen.
 It won't load the JavaScript file and as a result, nothing will be shown on the Web Page.
-In order to get the JavaScript to load you need an actual Web Server that serves the ```index.html``` page and can then also serve the JavaScript that page is requesting.
+In order to get the JavaScript to load you need an actual Web Server that serves the ```index.html``` page and can then also serve the JavaScript that page is requesting (```/dist/app.js```).
 The simplest way to to this (at least on Macs), is to use Python.
-It comes preinstalled on most systems and it has a simple webserver build in.
+It comes preinstalled on most systems and it has a simple web server build in.
 You can invoke it from the command line, in the project root folder:

 ```bash
 $ python -m SimpleHTTPServer